maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-67.md

 ### Motivation
 Refreshing the Protocol Council membership ensures alignment with evolving community representation, and maintains operational transparency and efficiency.

-Updates to Protocol Council membership at this time were motivated by PIP-54 and PIP-XX, which jointly seek to improve the  efficiency and decentralization of Polygon PoS by granting more efficient control over contract upgradeability to the Protocol Council.
+Updates to Protocol Council membership at this time were motivated by [PIP-54](https://github.com/maticnetwork/Polygon-Improvement-Proposals/blob/main/PIPs/PIP-54.md) and [PIP-68](https://github.com/maticnetwork/Polygon-Improvement-Proposals/blob/main/PIPs/PIP-68.md), which jointly seek to improve the  efficiency and decentralization of Polygon PoS by granting more efficient control over contract upgradeability to the Protocol Council.
 In preparing for this transition, all current members of the Council were asked to reconfirm their interest, alignment, and availability to serve on the Council.

 As a result of this process, the updated membership list reflects the removal of Justin Drake (Ethereum Foundation) and Anthony Sassano (Daily Gwei).
 The removal of each member is proposed with their full consent and in no way is a reflection on their skills, abilities, or the quality of their contributions.